earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Chiaro Brivio.
 “The Human Being: When Philosophy Meets History, Miki Kiyoshi, Watsuji Tetsurō and their Quest for a New Ningen.”
 Doctoral thesis, University of Leiden, 2009. `https://openaccess.leidenuniv.nl/handle/1887/13835`.

+* Eaton, Marcia. _Art and nonart : reflections on an orange crate and a moose call_.
+London: Associated University Press, 1983.

 * Gordon, David B. _Self-Overcoming as the Overcoming of Modernity: Watsuji Tetsurō’s “A Study of Nietzsche” (1913) and Its Place in the Development of His Thought_.
 Doctoral thesis, University of Hawaii, 1997.

 * Heidegger, Martin. _Being and Time_.
 Translated by John Macquarrie and Edward Robinson.
 San Fransisco: Harper, 1962.

+* ⎯⎯⎯.
+"The Origin of the Work of Art."
+Translated by Albert Hofstadter.
+In David Krell, ed., _Basic Writings: From_ Being and Time _(1927) to_ The Task of Thinking _(1964)_, Second edition, 143--212.
+San Francisco: HarperSanFrancisco, 1993.

 * Hegel, G.W.F. *Philosophy of Right*.
 Translated by S.W Dyde.
 Kitchener, Ontario: Batoche Books, 2001.